 Stay In Södermalm you want good nightlife; If you are looking for where to stay on a budget within walking distance of the city center; you want to stay in one of the trendiest neighborhoods in Stockholm; you are attending an event at the Ericsson Globe – Avicii Arena

-Best places to stay in Södermalm:🔍FIND MORE HOTELS IN SODERMALM
+Best places to stay in Södermalm for first-time tourists:🔍MORE HOTELS IN SODERMALM

 If you traveling to Stockholm as a family with children, Djurgården is your best bet.
 Plenty of fun museums, an amusement park, and activities for kids.